WSIB Mobile App for Claim Tracking

 3. Where does the process break down the most in the timeline?

 Many delays stemmed from missing or incomplete documentation.
-To address this, I first needed to understand what information was most critical to both claimants and case managers in order to better coordinate the sequence of events.
+I first needed to understand what information was most critical to both claimants and case managers in order to better coordinate the sequence of events.

 With that understanding in place, I mapped both the claimant and case manager journeys to identify the stages where information tended to stall or disappear altogether.